Chairs upholstered in Birch Organic Fabrics ‘Flight’ pattern

 Below is (the beginning of) a list of sustainable fabric sellers.

 NOTE: I have purchased from or spoken at length with some, but not all of these sellers.
 If you’ve had experience with any of them yourself (love it or not?), you can help others by leaving a comment below this post.
-If you have any fabric resources to add to the list, please leave a comment below or contact me, and I will add your recommendation to the list.
+If you have any fabric resources to add to the list, please leave a comment below.
 Thanks for being a part of our natural upholstery community!

 Retail Fabrics (anyone can buy directly from the retailer)